Vishnusai4/AI-Chat-Summarizer/README.md

 # AI-Chat-Summarizer

 This repo contains the implementation of an LLM based chat summarizer.
 The open-source Google FLAN-T5 LLM which is a Seq2Seq model was picked for fine-tuning and inference.
+The model was fine-tuned using a single T4 GPU instance.

 **Dataset:** The LLM model specifically fine-tunes on the DialogSum dataset which contains 10k+ conversations with the ground-truth summary annotated by a human linguist.